 Weaknesses: will need “readers” for near vision

-If you decide to have an Advance Lifestyle bifocal implant lens or Toric Intra-Ocular Lens (IOL), our staff will review your questions and fully explain any additional fees related to the lens implant that you might be responsible for.
-Most insurances including Medicare cover the cost of the cataract surgery, the surgical facility fee for cataract surgery, and anesthesia fees, but not the cost of Advance Lifestyle bifocal implant lens or Toric Implant Lens.
+If you decide to have an Advanced Lifestyle bifocal implant lens or Toric Intra-Ocular Lens (IOL), our staff will review your questions and fully explain any additional fees related to the lens implant that you might be responsible for.
+Most insurances including Medicare cover the cost of the cataract surgery, the surgical facility fee for cataract surgery, and anesthesia fees, but not the cost of Advanced Lifestyle bifocal implant lens or Toric Implant Lens.

 If you are having Refractive Lens Exchange, all of these fees are included in one global fee.
 Our staff will be pleased to review any costs and discuss special financing options with approved credit, should you decide that an Advance Lifestyle Bifocal Implant Lens or Toric Implant Lens is the best choice for you.

 Here at StahlVision we use Aspheric implant lenses as our standard, insurance covered, monofocal design.
 An aspheric implant is specifically designed to reduce the visual disturbances caused by the optical aberrations found in ordinary lens implants.
 This reduces the tendency to see “glare” that you might experience with basic lens implants and thus can offer improved sharpness and contrast, especially at night.

 Monofocal implant lenses only correct distance or far vision, such as that required for driving.
 Monofocal implant lenses do not usually correct intermediate or “arms length” vision, similar to viewing computer screens, and do not correct near vision as required for reading.
 Additionally, monofocal implant lenses do not correct for astigmatism, thus more than 70% of patients will still need to wear glasses for best vision either distance or near.